-It was Monday morning, and Henry was running late.
+It is Monday morning, and Henry is running late.

 “Catherine!
 Come and put your shoes on we're going to be late!”
 She yells up the stairs.
-Her sister was messing around on the musical keyboard that Henry had picked up the other week in a charity shop in the nearby town.
-Henry hears about ten different keys being pressed down at once, sounding like some terrible funeral march, and then footsteps on the stairs.
+Her sister is messing around on the musical keyboard that Henry had picked up the other week in a charity shop in the nearby town.
+Henry hears about seven different keys being pressed down at once, sounding like some terrible funeral march, and then footsteps on the stairs.

-It was now twenty minutes to nine, and Henry was frantically buttering slices of bread to make jam sandwiches for her and Catherine's packed lunch.
-Zoe was in her high chair, currently mashing her banana into a nice gooey mess on the tray.
+It was now twenty minutes to nine, and Henry is frantically buttering slices of bread to make jam sandwiches for her and Catherine's packed lunch.
+Zoe is in her high chair, currently mashing her banana into a nice gooey mess on the tray.

 “Oh Zoe, not again!”
 She lifts the child out of the chair, placing her onto the floor where Catherine magically appears, shoes on, holding out her hand to Zoe to help her put on her own tiny shoes.

-Henry quickly wraps the squashed sandwiches in cling film, putting one into Catherine's pink ballerina lunch box along with cheese and onion crisps, an apple, and a Kit-Kat.
+Henry quickly wraps the squashed sandwiches in foil, putting one into Catherine's pink ballerina lunch box along with cheese and onion crisps, an apple, a yogurt and a Kit-Kat.
 She snaps the box shut and hands it to Catherine.